-These explanations for (consequential) wage stickiness on the layoff margin are appealing, because they rest on plausible premises.
-In particular, it seems likely that private information about the value of outside options characterizes many employment relationships.
+These explanations for (consequential) wage stickiness on the layoff margin are appealing, because they build on assumptions that are apt for many, perhaps most, employment relationships.
+In particular, private information about the value of match output and private information about the value of outside options appear to characterize many employment relationships.
 It is also evident that employers often make specific investments in their employment relationships.